Microservice-API-Patterns/LakesideMutual/customer-self-service-frontend/README.md

 Run the command `npm start` in order to launch the Customer Self-Service frontend.
 This will start a development server and automatically loads the application's home page (http://localhost:3000/ by default) in a new browser tab.
 By default, the application starts on port 3000.
 If this port is already used by a different application, you can change it in the `.env` file.

+To discover the location of the backend services, two variables are used (see [.env](.env)).
+They can be overridden using environment variables.
+When running in production, the [React Env](https://github.com/andrewmclagan/react-env) be used to handle this.
+See the [Dockerfile](Dockerfile) and [entrypoint.sh](entrypoint.sh) for details.

 To stop the application press `Ctrl+C` in the shell that was used to start the application and close the corresponding browser tab.
 Note that this only stops the Customer Self-Service frontend but not the Customer Self-Service backend or the Policy Management backend.